Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 logidxSort <- sort.xts(logidx)
 ```

-And finally estimate the VaR and the ES
+And finally estimate the VaR and the ES:

 ``` r
 #compute the VaR